pydanny/pydanny.github.com/posts2014/01-04-i-married-audrey-roy.rst

 It was an incredible day.
 I'll savor the moment we promised ourselves to each other in matrimony forever.
 She is the other half of my soul, and since we've become husband and wife, everything has changed.
 The world is simply a better place to be.

 Audrey wore my mother's 1961 wedding dress and her wedding ring was my grandmother's.
 These symbolized the close bond Audrey has with my family.
 I was wearing a tuxedo and for the occasion taught myself how to tie a bow tie.
 The flowers were a combined effort of Audrey, her aunt, and her cousin.
 Audrey made the wedding cake figurines herself.

-I'll be expanding this post to include links to more photos of the occasion.

 Honeymoon
 ==========